Human Services Associate

 After the WITC Human Services Associate Program

-Upon completion of the program, you will obtain a Community-Based Residential Facility (CBRF) Caregiver technical diploma an associate degree in Human Services Associate.
+Upon completion of the program, you will obtain technical diplomas in Community-Based Residential Facility (CBRF) Caregiver and Substance Abuse Counselor Education, and an associate degree in Human Services Associate.